pkjsrk/entrataAssessment/README.md

 - Java 17+ installed
 - Maven installed and added to PATH
 - Chrome browser installed
+- Selenium jars should be added to the project
+- TestNG should be installed
 - Internet access for WebDriverManager to download drivers

 ---